hopkinton-independent-logo2x

 Start/end time examples presented

-Going with two bus runs, the administrators presented a scenario (for discussion purposes only) where middle and high school students start school at 7:55 a.m. and finish at 2:25 p.m.
-Elementary school students would begin at 8:55 a.m. and end at 3:20 p.m.
+The current bus schedule operates on a two-tier mode.
+Middle and high school students start school at 7:55 a.m. and finish at 2:25 p.m.
+Elementary school students begin at 8:55 a.m. and end at 3:20 p.m.

 Rothermich noted the traffic engineer for the Charleswood project had recommended spreading out school start times in order to ease traffic issues.